+General Education/ Clinical Sciences (GE/CS)

+Course Code: CP709

+Credit Hours:1+1

-General Education/Pharm aceutical Sciences (GE/PS) Introduction and History of Pharmacy Course Code: PC701 Credit Hours: 1+1 This course introduces the student to the profession of pharm systems, it gives preview about the history of pharmacy and the ancient people and cultures to the evolution of the profession standards in which the profession of pharmacy operates.
-The introduces basic concepts in pharmaceutics including discussion pharmaceutical preparations, medical prescription, labelling of the course teaches extemporaneous dispensing and the fundation e different historical Eras, the Also, it describes the legislati calculation of concentration ex on on dosage forms design, ro medications and pharmaceuti essential contributions of the ve, ethical and professional pressions.
-This course also utes of drug administration, cal Latin abbreviations.
-Besides, General Education/ Cl inical Sciences (GE/CS) Research Methodology& Biostatistics Course Code: CP709 Credit Hours:1+1 This is an intensive introductory course to understand the basi methods used in applied research.
-This helps the students in g identifying potential research plans that will help them in their develop the writing skills of the research proposal, reports, the etting acquainted with differen future research projects.
-This nt research strategies and course helps the students to identifying potential research plans that will help them in their future research projects.
+Research Methodology& Biostatistics This is an intensive introductory course to understand the basic concepts of pharmaceutical, clinical research & statistical methods used in applied research.
+This helps the students in getting acquainted with different research strategies and identifying potential research plans that will help them in their future research projects.
 This course helps the students to develop the writing skills of the research proposal, reports, thesis & articles in international standards.
 The course familiarizes the students with the use of a statistical package and gives them the skills needed for effective data management, data manipulation, data analysis at a basic level.
 The course will develop basic skills in the use of a statistical package through classroom demonstrations and independent lab

-BASIC BIOME DICAL SCIENCES Anatomy and Physiology-I Course Code: MC701 Credit Hours: 2+0 The course offers a comprehensive knowledge of the structure re and function of the human cell, integumentary, Blood, skeletal, muscular and nervous systems.
-The information offe red by the course forms the fo oundations for further understanding of pharmacology, pathology, pathophysiology , and medicine.
-It gives the st udent an opportunity to develop into an independent learner and researcher.
-Anatomy and Physiology-II Course Code: MC702 Credit Hours: 2+1 The course offers a comprehensive knowledge of the structure re and function of the digestiv ve, cardiovascular, respiratory, renal system, endocrine and reproductive systems.
-The inform nation offered by the course f orms the foundations for further understanding of pharmacology, pathology, pathophysiology /, and medicine.
-It gives the st udent an opportunity to develop into an independent learner and researcher.
-Biochemistry Course Code: MC703 Credit Hours: 2+0 The course provides the Pharmacy students with the knowled - structure-function relationship and clinical correlation of diffe proteins, enzymes, haemoglobin and fibrous proteins and ult imately energy production the rough oxidative phosphorylation reactions in the mitochondrial electron transport chain.
-1 Microbiology & Immunology Course Code: MC704 Credit Hours: 3+1 The aim of this course is to establish the student's basic und derstanding in the principles of of microbiology and immunology.
-This course delivers information about different microbial spec cies that cause human disease such as bacteria, fungi, and viruses and discusses current topics including antibiotic resistance and nd public health threats.
-Varic ous issues related to sterilization & sterility-testing of pharmacopeial preparations will also be re viewed.
-The course also provi des the student an understanding of immune system, important theories of immunology and the different types of failures of immune system.
+BASIC BIOMEDICAL SCIENCES Anatomy and Physiology-I Course Code: MC701 Credit Hours: 2+0 The course offers a comprehensive knowledge of the structure and function of the human cell, integumentary, Blood, skeletal, muscular and nervous systems.
+The information offered by the course forms the foundations for further understanding of pharmacology, pathology, pathophysiology, and medicine.
+It gives the student an opportunity to develop into an independent learner and researcher.
+Anatomy and Physiology-II Course Code: MC702 Credit Hours: 2+1 The course offers a comprehensive knowledge of the structure and function of the digestive, cardiovascular, respiratory, renal system, endocrine and reproductive systems.
+The information offered by the course forms the foundations for further understanding of pharmacology, pathology, pathophysiology, and medicine.
+It gives the student an opportunity to develop into an independent learner and researcher.
+Biochemistry Course Code: MC703 Credit Hours: 2+0

+The course provides the Pharmacy students with the knowledge to understand the mechanisms of life, acid-base balance, structure-function relationship and clinical correlation of different bio molecules including carbohydrate, lipids, amino acids, proteins, enzymes, haemoglobin and fibrous proteins and ultimately energy production through oxidative phosphorylation reactions in the mitochondrial electron transport chain.

+Microbiology & ImmunologyCourse Code: MC704Credit Hours: 3+1The aim of this course is to establish the student's basic understanding in the principles of microbiology and immunology.
+This course delivers information about different microbial species that cause human disease such as bacteria, fungi, and viruses and discusses current topics including antibiotic resistance and public health threats.
+Various issues related to sterilization & sterility-testing of pharmacopeial preparations will also be reviewed.
+The course also provides the student an understanding of immune system, important theories of immunology and the different types of failures of immune system.
 Laboratory focuses on the fundamental microbiological techniques.
-Pathology Course Code: MC705 Credit Hours: 2+0 The course provides the students with the basic knowledge a nd conceptual understanding of the pathology of various

-The course provides the students with the basic knowledge and conceptual understanding of the pathology of various diseases.
-Thus the student will be familiar with the names, classification, pathogenesis and pathological changes in the various body tissues in different diseases.
+Pathology Course Code: MC705 Credit Hours: 2+0 The course provides the students with the basic knowledge a nd conceptual understanding of the pathology of various diseases.
+Thus the student will be familiar with the names, cla ssification, pathogenesis and pathological changes in the various body tissues in different diseases.